dev-martin/distance-vector-routing/README.md

 The -n option is mandatory and specifies the node id.

-the optional -f parameter specifies a scenario file (default config).
+The optional -f parameter specifies a scenario file (default config).

-the optional -t parameter specifies how long to wait between executing event sets (default 30 seconds).
+The optional -t parameter specifies how long to wait between executing event sets (default 30 seconds).

 The -u option specifies how long to wait (in seconds) before sending out distance vector updates; this should default to 3 seconds.